 This programme brings together cultural leaders from around the world to foster international connections, share knowledge, and explore collaborative opportunities across borders.
 Through structured networking events, sector meetings, and cultural exchanges, Momentum creates meaningful pathways for ongoing partnerships between artists, curators, and cultural institutions.

 This year, Momentum will host delegations from Poland, Viet Nam, South Korea, the Nordics, Türkiye, and the MENA region (Middle East & North Africa) - as well as two artform-focused delegations, Literature and Visual Arts.
+Katie's participation will strengthen connections between Australian contemporary art and the Scottish arts sector, opening pathways for future collaborations that will benefit artists, institutions, and audiences across the region.

 About the Visual Arts Delegation (14-17 August)